juditacs/paper-notes/general_neural_networks.md

 These papers are related to neural networks in general.
 I also put old-school neural net stuff here.

+## Extracting Automata from Recurrent Neural Networks Using Queries and Counterexamples

+### Weiss et al., 2017

+They extract automata from trained RNNs.

+The expression 'as an abuse of notation' appears at least 3 times.

+TODO

 ## Localist Attractor networks

 ### Zemel and Mozer, 2001